 After exploring the Valley Ribeira da Torre, it’s about time to discover the Valley of Ribeira Grande.
-You’ll drive along the stream bed of the river and lush vegetation with fruta do pao (bread fruit), mango, avocados etc.
+You’ll drive along the stream bed of the river and lush vegetation with fruta do pao (breadfruit), mango, avocados, …

 The road will take you to Coculi, one of the major towns of Santo Antao.
-From here we took the road to make a short detour to Chã de Pedras.
-Indeed the long and thin palm trees give the village quite a picturesque entrance.
+From here, I took the road to make a short detour to Chã de Pedras.
+Indeed, the long and thin palm trees give the village quite a picturesque entrance.

-I loved to spot all the banana trees and actually, our guide explained to us that banana leaves were used to drink water and as a plate.
+I loved to spot all the banana trees and actually, my guide explained to me that banana leaves were used to drink water and as a plate.
 There is no other alternative to plates than a banana leaf.

 Boca De Coruja

 The views are getting more spectacular with every mile!
-We went back from Chã de Pedras to Coculi and took the main road again to Boca do Coruja and Boca das Ambas Ribeiras.
-The road took us below a former bridge, Ponte do Canal, which is no longer used.
+I went back from Chã de Pedras to Coculi and took the main road again to Boca do Coruja and Boca das Ambas Ribeiras.
+The road took me below a former bridge, Ponte do Canal, which is no longer used.

 Lunch Time in Forador